Advanced card search Random card

 Devoid (This card has no color.)

-When Ulamog's Reclaimer enters the battlefield, you may put a card an opponent owns from exile into that player's graveyard.
+When Ulamog's Reclaimer enters, you may put a card an opponent owns from exile into that player's graveyard.
 If you do, return target instant or sorcery card from your graveyard to your hand.

 Wasteland Strangler